Sea Chanters: September 11 memorial service

-On 14 September 2011, the Sea Chanters performed the "Battle Hymn of the Republic" at the national memorial service for the September 11 attacks at the Washington National Cathedral, immediately following the eulogy by President of the United States George W. Bush.
+On 14 September 2001, the Sea Chanters performed the "Battle Hymn of the Republic" at the national memorial service for the September 11 attacks at the Washington National Cathedral, immediately following the eulogy by President of the United States George W. Bush.
 Prior to the memorial service, White House officials debated the wisdom of following Bush's speech with the "Battle Hymn of the Republic" due to both the song's length, at five stanzas, and its lyrics which were "unabashedly militant", describing the "fateful lightning" of a "terrible, swift sword".
 Later, some officials of the Administration cited the performance by the Sea Chanters as an "awakening" of a need for war.

 Organization

-During most of the year, the Sea Chanters are posted to the Washington, D.C. area to support state and Navy events, however, embark on a three-week United States tour annually.
+While during most of the year the Sea Chanters are posted to the Washington, D.C. area to support state and Navy events, they also annually embark on a three-week tour across the United States.
 As of 2018, a majority of its 23 members held university degrees in music and are selected to the ensemble through a process of competitive audition.

 In addition to its repertoire of sea chanteys and traditional naval songs and ballads, the Sea Chanters also perform patriotic, operatic, and contemporary music.